-I think we are approaching the end of small repairs and structural repairs to clock.
+Structural repairs to clock are now nearly complete.
 From now on, the clock will start looking like a clock again!

-You will notice repairs carried out and when done properly with wood of the correct flame and age are unnoticeable.
+Repairs carried out, done properly with wood of the correct flame and age, are unnoticeable.

-A few pictures showing various repairs to antique bracket clock perfectly carried out by an experienced cabinet restoration specialist.
+Antique bracket clock restoration perfectly carried out by an experienced cabinet restoration specialist.